klstein7/nextjs-wordle-dev-day/docs/06-game-over.md

 export const GameBoard = ({ gameId, status, guesses }: GameBoardProps) => {
   return (
     <div className="flex grow flex-col items-center gap-6">
+      {/* Always show the list of guesses */}
       <GuessList guesses={guesses} />
+      {/* Only show GuessInput if the game is still in progress */}
       {status === "in_progress" && <GuessInput gameId={gameId} />}
+      {/* Show game results (will be null if game is in progress) */}
       <GameResults status={status} />
     </div>
   );
 };
 ```

-This component now conditionally renders the `GuessInput` and includes a new `GameResults` component based on the game status.

 ## Step 3: Create the GameResults Component

-Let's create a new component to display the game results and a "Play Again" button.

 ### Exercise 3:

-Before implementing the component, think about:
+Before implementing the component, try to create the `GameResults` component yourself.
+Consider:

-1. What different states does this component need to handle?
+1. What different game statuses do you need to handle?
-2. How will you trigger a new game?
+2. How will you design the UI for win and lose scenarios?
+3. How will you implement the "Play Again" functionality?

 Create a new file `src/components/game-results.tsx`: